willis240/willis240.github.io/README.md

 #### May 26

-- Constructed raspberry pi box
+- Constructed the raspberry pi box
-- Set up raspberry pi
+- Set up the raspberry pi
+- Created small presentation for introducing me to ACEP

 ## About Me